phalcon-orphanage/docs/en/reference/request.rst

 Recovering Values
 -----------------
 PHP automatically fills the superglobals $_GET and $_POST.
 These variables containsthe values present in forms or the parameters sent in the URL.
-Although they do a very good work, these values can contain extra characters and if aren't treated properly can lead to receive common attacks like  `SQL injection <http://en.wikipedia.org/wiki/SQL_injection>`_ or `Cross Site Scripting (XSS) <http://en.wikipedia.org/wiki/Cross-site_scripting>`_ .For that reason, with Phalcon_Request you can access $_GET and $_POST and sanitize/filter thereceived values together with  .
+Although they do a very good work, these values can contain extra characters and if aren't treated properly can lead to receive common attacks like  `SQL injection <http://en.wikipedia.org/wiki/SQL_injection>`_ or `Cross Site Scripting (XSS) <http://en.wikipedia.org/wiki/Cross-site_scripting>`_ .

+For that reason, with Phalcon_Request you can access $_GET and $_POST and sanitize/filter thereceived values together with  .
 The followingexamples have the same behavior:

 .. code-block:: php